Application Load Balancer

 - Specify the details of virtual nodes you wish to register behind the load balancer, including name, IP (preferably private IP if on E2E cloud), and port.

-Add Backend
+Add Servers

-Click Add Backend to add a backend.
+Click on Add Servers to add a backend server in the backend group.

 You can also set a websocket timeout for an ALB.